Before I dive into my Chiang Mai life, let me highlight some of the best parts of my Varsovian lifestyle in Warsaw.

 The most recommended one is Łazienki Park I go there for Chopin live concert on Sundays and just walk around the park, lay out in the sun), Park Skaryszewski (this park is close to Google Campus coworking space, you can work and take break at the park), and Park at Tomb of the Unknown Soldier (that's where I normally go for after dinner walks).

-One of my dreams is to picnic around the world with my favorite people.
+One of my dreams is to picnic around the world.

 Experience Warsaw from bird eye view